crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-client-authentication-methods/README.md

 ## Learning objectives

 * Identify IEEE 802.11 as a basis for a wireless security management framework
-* Become familiar with common wireless client authentication methods
+* Become familiar with common wireless client authentication methods (open authentication, WEP, PSK, SAE, and 802.1x/EAP)
 * Identify common EAP-based authentication methods

 This section has two main goals.
 First, this section introduces the IEEE 802.11 networking standard which provides a basis for a wireless security management framework (client authentication, message privacy, and message integrity).
 Second, this section introduces the wireless client authentication methods of open authentication, WEP, PSK, SAE, and 802.1x/EAP.